Brooklyn Bridge: Media

 The bridge is often featured in wide shots of the New York City skyline in television and film and has been depicted in numerous works of art.
 Fictional works have used the Brooklyn Bridge as a setting; for instance, the dedication of a portion of the bridge, and the bridge itself, were key components in the 2001 film Kate & Leopold.
 Furthermore, the Brooklyn Bridge has also served as an icon of America, with mentions in numerous songs, books, and poems.
 Among the most notable of these works is that of American Modernist poet Hart Crane, who used the Brooklyn Bridge as a central metaphor and organizing structure for his second book of poetry, The Bridge (1930).

 The Brooklyn Bridge has also been lauded for its architecture.
 One of the first positive reviews was "The Bridge As A Monument", a Harper's Weekly piece written by architecture critic Montgomery Schuyler and published a week after the bridge's opening.
 In the piece, Schuyler wrote: "It so happens that the work which is likely to be our most durable monument, and to convey some knowledge of us to the most remote posterity, is a work of bare utility; not a shrine, not a fortress, not a palace, but a bridge."
 Architecture critic Lewis Mumford cited the piece as the impetus for serious architectural criticism in the U.S. He wrote that in the 1920s the bridge was a source of "joy and inspiration" in his childhood, and that it was a profound influence in his adolescence.
-Later critics would regard the Brooklyn Bridge as a work of art, as opposed to an engineering feat or a means of transport.
-Not all critics appreciated the bridge, however.
-Henry James, writing in the early 20th century, cited the bridge as an ominous symbol of the city's transformation into a "steel-souled machine room".
+Later critics regarded the Brooklyn Bridge as a work of art, as opposed to an engineering feat or a means of transport.
+Conversely, Henry James, writing in the early 20th century, cited the bridge as an ominous symbol of the city's transformation into a "steel-souled machine room".

 The construction of the Brooklyn Bridge is detailed in numerous media sources, including David McCullough's 1972 book The Great Bridge and Ken Burns's 1981 documentary Brooklyn Bridge.
 It is also described in Seven Wonders of the Industrial World, a BBC docudrama series with an accompanying book, as well as Chief Engineer: Washington Roebling, The Man Who Built the Brooklyn Bridge, a biography published in 2017.
+The Brooklyn Bridge and Emily Roebling's role in its construction were featured in season 2, episode 5 of the TV series The Gilded Age.
+In early 2026, the Metropolitan Museum of Art featured presentation drawings from the construction of the bridge in its exhibit The Brooklyn Bridge Up Close.